 of the joint’.

-The good news is that you can learn ways to manage your pain.
+The good news is that there are ways to help manage your arthritis and pain.
 Here at Arthritis Queensland, that’s one of our goals –

 Causes of Arthritis

 type of arthritis.

-- Environmental factors.
-For example, excessive stress on a joint from being overweight or a recurring injury may play a role in
+Environment - for example, excessive stress on a joint from being overweight or a recurring injury may play a role in

-- Gender – women account for 60% of all arthritis diagnoses.
+Gender – women make up 60% of all arthritis diagnoses.
 This might indicate that hormones, or other male-female